Tadpole-finance/docusaurus/docs/universal-bridge.md

 ![Create new token bridge](/img/universalbridge/createNewBridge.jpeg)

 After the transaction is confirmed, a new BEP20 token will be created and users will be able to use the bridge to convert their ERC20 tokens to BEP20, and vice versa.

+Note: The Bridge does not support rebase or reflection type tokens.
+Please avoid using the bridge for those type of tokens.

 ## Converting ERC20 to BEP20